About Us

 Our 233 acres were pieced together in the late 1800’s by George Wells Comstock of New York City.
 George’s son, George Carlton Comstock, designed and built the farm in the early 1900’s as it exists today.

 Today, we care for all the original buildings except for the creamery and icehouse, which burned down in the 1950’s.
 Six generations (and now 7) have shared, loved, and experienced life on the farm.
-Currently, members of the 4th, 5th, and 6th generations are involved in various aspects of the farm’s operations while the 7th generation gets to play at collecting eggs, and feeding the chickens and pigs.
+Currently, members of the 4th, 5th, and 6th generations are involved in various aspects of the farm’s operations while the 7th generation gets to play in the hay lofts and enjoy the fresh air and open fields.

 What Does Biodynamic Mean?

 A Biodynamic® farm follows cultural practices designed by the educator and scientist Rudolf Steiner who saw the farm as a self-reliant organism, growing and supplying everything needed to improve the soil continuously.
-Our livestock help us create rich compost that along with cover crops are the primary source of nutrients for our fruit and vegetable crops.
+Our sheep help us create rich compost that along with cover crops are the primary source of nutrients for our garlic and gardens

 We do not use chemical fertilizers, herbicides, or insecticides.
 Instead, we apply plant, mineral, and animal-based preparations in homeopathic quantities to enliven the soil and vegetation.
 These, along with animal and plant-derived compost contribute to a high level of vitality in everything we produce.